Signature trail Omberg

 Hike through a magnificent landscape where dramatic cliffs meet the vast views of Vättern.
 From Ödeshög, you make your way through Omberg’s forests, past ancient oaks and open hay meadows, continuing across the Östgötaslätten plains to Vadstena with its monastery church and pilgrimage centre.

-This trail is one of STF’s signature trails – an especially scenic, quality-assured multi-day hike.
+This is one of STF’s signature trails – a scenic, quality-assured multi-day hike through a landscape rich in nature and history.

 Signature trail Omberg in short